rParkerT/GDP_analysis/README.md

 ## How to View the Project
 This repository contains an interactive Jupyter Notebook.
-Due to GitHub's restrictions on rendering interactive charts (like Plotly), please use the following link to view the notebook with full functionality:
+Due to GitHub's restrictions on rendering interactive charts (like Plotly), please use the following link to view the notebook in nbviewer:

 [GDP analysis notebook](https://nbviewer.org/github/rParkerT/GDP_analysis/blob/main/macro_economy.ipynb).

+To see full functionality of interactive plotly charts, run notebook locally.

 ## Requirements
 The project was built using a standard Python data science environment.
 You can replicate the analysis by installing the following libraries: